JerMa88/jerma88.github.io/_pages/about.md

 * Email: [jerryma@smu.edu](mailto:jerryma@smu.edu)
 * LinkedIn: [Zerui Ma](https://www.linkedin.com/in/jerma88/)

-## Relevant Courses
+## Current Courses
-Mathematics of Machine Learning
+* Mathematics of Machine Learning
-Machine Learning in Python
+* Machine Learning in Python
-Algorithm Engineering
+* Algorithm Engineering
+* Software Engineering

 My favorite quote:

 > "The only way to do great work is to love what you do." - Steve Jobs